AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Configure the weight-based throttling feature of blk-iocost.md

 ## Example 3

 Use `cost.weight` to change the default weight of blkcg1 to 50 and set the weight of blkcg1 on the `254:48` disk to 50.
-The following commands are used for the cgoup v1 and cgoup v2 interfaces:
+The following commands are used for the cgroup v1 and cgroup v2 interfaces:

 -   The command for cgroup v1: